Sv443/Node-Notifier/README.md

 If this is still not enough, you can follow the [advanced configuration section.](#advanced-configuration)

 - If you need to change or delete your password, use the login manager in the control panel.
-If it's unavailable, you can use the command `npm run login-manager` to open it instead.
+If it's unavailable, you can use the command `npm run login-mgr` to open it instead.

 - If you need help with anything or just want to chat you can [join my Discord server.](https://dc.sv443.net/)